SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Sample data](images/previewsample.jpg)

 Go back to the development environment.

+### 1.2 Create SAP Fiori Elements UIs
 Now let's add some SAP Fiori Elements UI on top.
+Therefore we will use our AI agents again.
+This time the SAP Fiori MCP server will be used by the agent.
+Please execute the following prompt:

 ```
-use the fiori-mcp to add UIs to the application
+Create a Fiori elements list report on top for the incidents, customers.
+add additional Fiori Elements pages for customer, addresses, incidentmessages, status and urgency.
+Add the incidentsmessages to the details of the incidents
 ```

 First it will call the list_functionality tool.
 Second it will call the get_functionality_details.
 Probably the cds-mcap is used for the search_model tool

-Create a Fiori elements list report on top for the risks. add additional Fiori Elements pages for customer, address, incidentmessages, status and urgency.
-Add the incidentsmessages to the details of the incidents

-Logic extension:
-If an incident is closed, it cannot be modify anymore.
-If the title of an incidents includes urgent, set the urgency to high.

 3. Click send to submit the request